 4 La Carboneria, a backstreet flamenco bar

-One such place is La Carboneria I read about on this blog.
-It’s hidden up a side street near the Santa Catalina neighbourhood.
-There are no signposts, directions or indication it exists except a big red door along an alleyway, which makes it an adventure to find.
+One such place is La Carboneria, hidden up a side street near the Santa Catalina neighbourhood.
+It’s an adventure to find: there are no signposts, directions or indication it exists except a big red door along an alleyway.

 Inside the gate, you emerge into a beautiful courtyard garden filled with orange trees and decorated with string lights, perfect for a romantic date night!
 Performances take place around 10.30pm every night inside the bar.